madkarmaa/portable-minecraft-builder/README.md

 Simply run `portable-minecraft-builder-(win64).bat` (download **[here](https://bit.ly/portable-mc-gui)**).
 A Graphical User Interface (GUI) will pop-up.
 Adjust the settings, then click "Install" and let the script do its thing 😉.
 It will delete all the unnecessary files by itself.
 Further instructions/information are available at script runtime.

+> There's also a [CLI version](https://github.com/madkarmaa/portable-minecraft-builder/tree/master) of this script, but I'm no longer going to update it.

 ![separator](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## 🛠️ Tools and files used